 No strategy exist in the vacuum.
 The aim of this exercise is to understand who your paid competitors are, what’s their PPC strategy.
 For how many keywords are they bidding, their ad relevance and landing page quality.

 For this purpose, you can use any of these tools

 Alexa’s competitor keyword matrix – can give you both paid and organic competition up to top 10 competitors.

-Use sypfu to get information on highly successful keywords of your competitors, their actual ad copies and more.
+Use spyfu to get information on highly successful keywords of your competitors, their actual ad copies and more.

 SEMrush is another tool for competitive analysis, you can use the free version to check ad texts, budget, traffic and average positions etc.

-ispionage offers a limited information in the free version, but great investment if you can want to buy.
+ispionage offers a limited information in the free version, but a great investment if you want to buy.

 You can also use keywordspy to get competitor’s keywords, domains, ad copies and total spend.

 Do remember, you competitor research will be an everyday activity, not just beginning.
-All these tools use compile the search engine data and offer you an aproximation.
+All these tools use compile the search engine data and offer you an approximation.

 Keywords are the foundation of your PPC campaign.
 By now, you must be having an ideas of set of keywords you want to compete for.